'They told us they hate Africans': Hundreds detained, deported from Abu Dhabi | Law-Order

 'They told us they hate Africans': Hundreds detained, deported from Abu Dhabi

-* 700 African workers in Abu Dhabi arrested and deported en masse * Workers said they suffered racist abuse in prison * Rights groups say forced deportations were illegal By Maya Gebeily BEIRUT, Sept 2 (Thomson Reuters Foundation) - Kabirat Olokunde, a Nigerian migrant worker, planned to spend her birthday with friends in the city of Abu Dhabi.
+* African workers in Abu Dhabi arrested and deported en masse * Rights groups say forced deportations were illegal * UAE says 376 men and women detained for various offences (Adds UAE government statement) By Maya Gebeily BEIRUT, Sept 2 (Thomson Reuters Foundation) - Kabirat Olokunde, a Nigerian migrant worker, planned to spend her birthday with friends in the city of Abu Dhabi.

 "I celebrated my birthday in chains, with no mattress," Olokunde said by phone from the Nigerian city of Lagos, where she was deported on Aug.
-3. "I still have the trauma in me," added the single mother, who had been working as a bus attendant and caretaker at an international school in Abu Dhabi.
+3 without access to her belongings.
+"I still have the trauma in me," added the single mother, who is now jobless after working as a bus attendant and caretaker in Abu Dhabi, a regional trade and tourism hub that is part of the United Arab Emirates (UAE).

-She was deported without access to her belongings, and is now jobless and unable to support her son, siblings and parents.
-The Abu Dhabi government communications office, and the Nigerian embassy in Abu Dhabi, did not immediately respond to requests for comment on the rights groups' report, published on Thursday.
+In a Foreign Ministry statement on Friday, the UAE said it had detained 376 men and women for offences related to human trafficking, "extortion, assault, and acts contrary to public morality".
+It said most of them were deported, but another 50 remained in prison due to a lack of travel documents.

 RACIALLY MOTIVATED The UAE is home to nearly 10 million people, more than 80% of whom are expatriates who send remittances home to their families, according to the United Nations.